nixworks/public/news/2013/02/28/index.md

 Thailand signs its first-ever deal with Muslim rebels based in Malaysia to begin talks on ending a decades-long conflict in the south.

 ### [Israeli-Palestinian conflict:2013 Rishon LeZion car bombing: At least 2 people are killed in a car bombing in Rishon LeZion near Tel Aviv, Israel. ](/news/2013/02/28/israeliapalestinian-conflict-p2013-rishon-lezion-car-bombing-at-least-2-people-are-killed-in-a-car-bombing-in-rishon-lezion-near-tel-aviv.md)
-_Context: 2013 Rishon LeZion car bombing, Israel, Israeli–Palestinian conflict, Rishon LeZion, Tel Aviv, car bombing_
+_Context: 2013 Rishon LeZion car bombing, Israel, Israeli-Palestinian conflict, Rishon LeZion, Tel Aviv, car bombing_

 ### [Syrian civil war:The United States announces that it will provide $60 million of food and medical aid, but not weapons, to rebel fighters. ](/news/2013/02/28/syrian-civil-war-pthe-united-states-announces-that-it-will-provide-60-million-of-food-and-medical-aid-but-not-weapons-to-rebel-fighters.md)
 Secretary of State John Kerry says the US will provide &quot;non-lethal&quot; support to Syrian rebels for the first time, as well as extra aid to the opposition.